SainsburyWellcomeCentre/aeon_mecha/aeon/dj_pipeline/containerized_ingest/README.md

 ### Editing `docker-compose.yml`

-1. In the sections `x-ceph-volume` and `x-djstore-volume`, change the paths specified in `source` to point to where container paths should be mounted on the host machine (also see "Mounting volume on remote server using SSHFS" below).
+1. In the sections `x-ceph-volume` and `x-djstore-volume`, change the paths specified in `source: ` to point to where container paths should be mounted on the host machine (also see "Mounting volume on remote server using SSHFS" below).
+The paths on your local machine must exist first.

-2. Edit the contents of the `.env` file so that DataJoint can connect to the database (also see section "Using DataJoint in the docker container to access the database" below).
+2. Edit the contents of `DJ_USER` and `DJ_PASS` in the section `environment:` so that DataJoint can connect to the `aeon-eb` database using your username and password (also see section "Using DataJoint in the docker container to access the database" below).

+3. Uncomment and edit the `command: ` fields for the services `aeon_high`, `aeon_mid`, and `aeon_low`.
+Change to the appropriate `sleep`, `duration`, and `max_calls` settings given the priority.
+The default command is to show the help documentation for the `aeon_ingest` script then exit.
+Change the command to `tail -f /dev/null` to have the container run continuously so that you can enter it.

-3. (optional) To use your own fork of the repo, change `GITHUB_USER` to your username.
+4. (optional) To use your own fork of the repo, change `GITHUB_USER` to your username.
 Make sure Docker can access the repo by setting up the deploy key in the repo settings.

 ### Build the image and run the `aeon_ingest` python script in multiple containers